luangjokaj/wordpressify/README.md

 - **AUTO-RELOAD**
 Watches for all your changes and reloads in real-time.
 - **CSS**
-Preprocessors: PostCSS or Sass with sourcemaps.
+Preprocessors: PostCSS or Sass with source maps.
 - **JAVASCRIPT ES6**
 Babel compiler for writing next generation JavaScript.
 - **EXTERNAL LIBRARIES**